-There are multiple methods and designs to utilize the benefits of a GMN non-contact labyrinth seal.
-However, the number one aspect to remember is that after installation the seal’s inner and outer races must be axially aligned.
-This will ensure that one gets the highest sealing efficiency possible from their seal.
+Important information before starting: The most important thing to remember is that the CF seal’s inner and outer races must be axially aligned.
+This will give you the highest sealing efficiency possible from the CF seal.

-A large advantage of the GMN CF seal is the ability to carry the pre-load to the bearing.
-This can be done multiple ways; a common way would be to place the shaft bearing pre-load nut out bound of the seal itself.
+A large advantage of our GMN CF seal is the ability to carry the preload to the bearing.
+This can be done multiple ways; a common way would be to place the shaft bearing preload nut out bound of the seal itself.
 This can be successfully achieved in any of the below installation methods.
-Please contact us if you have any questions or concerns about your specific application and/or installation.
-There are GMN Engineers on staff in Houston TX to support your efforts.

-The most common installation method would be a Face Mount.
-This method will leave the labyrinth seal at the end of a unit (i.e. spindle).
-This method is fairly simple and requires minimal extra design or parts.
-As in other methods though, an installation tool (tube) is very highly suggested to ensure that the races of the seal are axially aligned after installation.
+This method will leave the CF labyrinth seal at the end of a unit (i.e. spindle).
+An installation tool (tube) is very highly suggested to ensure that the races of the seal are axially aligned after installation.
 The image shows a simplified example for this installation method.
-The CF seal is standard in ground steel for the 60 and 619 series seals.
-This is the reason this picture is shown in this way carrying the bearing pre-load through the steel seal.
+The CF seal is ground in Nitride Steel for the 60 and 619 series seals.
+This is the reason this picture is shown in this way carrying the preload of the bearing through the steel seal.

-For any number of the applications where the seal is floating off of the bearings itself, an aluminum CF seal could do the job nicely.
-For this reason the simplified picture is showing a standard aluminum 6200 CF seal that is spaced away from the bearing.
+If you’ve had an issue in the past with a seal floating off the bearings, then you will benefit from having an aluminum CF seal.
+The diagram above is showing a standard aluminum 6200 CF seal that is spaced away from the bearing.
 This installation strategy can be adjusted for many types of labyrinth seal applications.

 Method Three: CF Seal with Protective Shield

 Another installation method would be to encase the CF labyrinth seal with a protective shield.